skeller1/extr/readme.md

 1.  __Prepare Ext JS dependencies__

-    Simple integration of the necessary JS and CSS files using the ExtR helper methods in `application.html.erb`
+    Simple integration of the necessary JS and CSS files using the ExtR helper methods in your layout file (`application.html.erb`)

         <!DOCTYPE html>
         <html>